Check Out What Whales Are Doing With Nike - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Nike NKE.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Nike.

+Looking at options history for Nike NKE we detected 12 strange trades.

+If we consider the specifics of each trade, it is accurate to state that 8% of the investors opened trades with bullish expectations and 91% with bearish.

 What's The Price Target?